 Most TRAP laws apply a state’s standards for ambulatory surgical centers (ASCs) to abortion clinics, even though surgical centers tend to provide riskier, more invasive procedures and use higher levels of sedation.
 In some cases, TRAP laws also extend to physicians’ offices where abortions are performed and even to sites where only medication abortion is administered.
 TRAP regulations often include minimum measurements for room size and corridor width — requirements that may necessitate relocation or costly changes to a clinic’s physical layout and structure.
 Some regulations also mandate that clinicians performing abortions have admitting privileges at a local hospital, even though complications from abortion that require hospital admission are rare, so abortion providers are unlikely to meet minimum annual patient admissions that some hospitals require.
 TRAP requirements set standards that are intended to be difficult, if not impossible, for providers to meet.
 Instead of improving patient care, these laws endanger patients by reducing the total number of abortion facilities that are able to stay open under these financial and administrative constraints, thus making safe services harder to obtain.

-In 2016, with Justice Kennedy again supplying the key vote (his was the surprise vote to affirm Roe in Casey), the Supreme Court put up a stop sign to TRAP laws in a Texas case by challenging the states’ right to mischaracterize restrictions that were transparently intended to reduce access to abortion services (a textbook case of “undue burden”).
+In 2016, with Justice Kennedy supplying the key vote, the Supreme Court put up a stop sign to TRAP laws in a Texas case by challenging the states’ right to mischaracterize restrictions that were transparently intended to reduce access to abortion services (a textbook case of “undue burden”).
 After Justice Kennedy was replaced by Brett Kavanaugh, a nearly identical law enacted by Louisiana was invalidated by the Court in a 5-4 decision in 2020, with Chief Justice John Roberts joining the liberal minority, pretty clearly because he thought it would be disruptive to reverse course so abruptly.

-The vigilante enforcement scheme in the new Texas abortion law (private citizens are given a civil right of action and even bonuses for successful litigation against abortion providers who violate the 6-week ban) is reminiscent of TRAP laws insofar as it is aimed at intimidating and imposing prohibitive costs on providers, and will inspire copy-cat legislation in other states now that SCOTUS has at least temporarily given it a green light.
-But the real excitement in anti-abortion circles has shifted from indirect to direct attacks on legalized abortion, particularly in view of the Court’s upcoming review of a Mississippi law explicitly challenging the traditional protection of pre-viability abortions.
+The vigilante enforcement scheme in the new Texas abortion law (private citizens are given a civil right of action and even bonuses for successful litigation against abortion providers who violate the 6-week ban) is reminiscent of TRAP laws insofar as it is aimed at intimidating and imposing prohibitive costs on providers.
+But the anti-abortion movement’s focus shifted from indirect to direct attacks on legalized abortion in recent years, especially once the Court said it would review Dobbs.

 What is partial-birth abortion?